High-Speed DSL Internet Access

 For 'dry DSL', there's a one-time dry installation fee for Bell Canada to prepare the line.

-is as good as possible.
+your service is as good as possible.

 It typically takes about five days notice to activate DSL.
 If you specify a date further